micmejia/bible-dump/NKJV/John/John 9.md

 Then the Pharisees also asked him again how he had received his sight.
 He said to them, "He put clay on my eyes, and I washed, and I see."

 ###### 16
-Therefore some of the Pharisees said, "This Man is not from God, because He does not [^e]keep the Sabbath."
+Therefore some of the Pharisees said, "This Man is not from God, because He does not keep the Sabbath."
 Others said, "How can a man who is a sinner do such signs?"
 And there was a division among them.

 ###### 17
 They said to the blind man again, "What do you say about Him because He opened your eyes?"
 He said, "He is a prophet."